 Boutique wines exclusive to the Michelangelo Hotel can be savoured with some of the most beautifully crafted dishes around.
 The Michelangelo Hotel has a secret weapon when it comes to pairing fine wine with fine dining.
 Executive Chef Trevor Boyd concocts dishes off the top of his head and, like a mad scientist, he makes obscure combinations sing together in perfect harmony on your plate.
 The menu changes at a moment’s notice, but the one thing that stays consistent is the quality of the experience.

 Dunkeld West is full of surprises.
 The biggest one by far is DW Eleven-13’s wine pairing menu.
 Dégustation is the careful, appreciative tasting of various foods, focusing on the gustatory system, the senses, high culinary art, and good company.
 That’s the name of the game at Martinus Ferreira’s pride and joy.
 Patrons can expect eight courses (five with pairings) with this menu.
 Be sure to book in advance as there’s a reason why this is one of the best wine pairings in Johannesburg.

 Opened in 2006, Clico Boutique Hotel is a haven of tranquillity in the middle of Rosebank.
 The Clico Restaurant is known for its fine dining qualities, which are exploited when it comes to their six-course wine pairing menu.
-The food is beautifully crafted in both taste and plating.
-Diners can expect gems such as roasted tomato soup, roast veg gnocchi, sea bass with leaks and other treats.
+The food is beautifully crafted in both taste and plating, and diners can expect gems such as roasted tomato soup, roast veg gnocchi, sea bass with leaks and other treats.